 Given that the orebody has a strike length of more than 4km, it necessitated dividing it up into mining corridors due to the mining method selected, with twin decline systems dedicated to servicing each corridor. (the North Corridor starts as single decline.)
 The twin decline layout allows for more than 1,000m coverage of strike extent of the orebody, while offering multiple orezone attack points, highly productive layouts, and significant redundancy.

-Surface access, through unconsolidated surface sands, to each of the 3 corridor decline systems is achieved through 3 boxcuts, which have dimensions 850 to 900m long, 400 to 450m wide and 52m deep, requiring excavation of 1.3million m³ of material per boxcut.
+Surface access, through unconsolidated surface sands, to each of the 3 corridor decline systems is achieved through 3 boxcuts, which have dimensions 850 to 900m long, 400 to 450m wide and 52m deep, requiring excavation of c.1.3million m³ of material per boxcut.

 The decline profile has been designed at 6m x 6m to permit the passage of the largest fleet item, the haulage trucks, as well as for ventilation requirements, while maintaining required and statutory stand-off distances to the excavation walls and associated intermittent construction services (air, water, pumping, power, communications, and secondary ventilation) prior to being repositioned to the independent permanent infrastructure positions.
 An ergonomic style decline configuration with a minimum radius of 25m has been designed to provide optimal access to levels spaced 25 vertical metres apart, while also allowing trucks to operate at a safe productive speed when travelling up and down the decline.
 The downward gradient has been designed at 1:7 to maximize the capability of the haulage fleet whilst minimizing decline length per vertical metre.